yorns/audioserver/README.md

 ### player

+The player accesspoint is implemented as REST POST:

 * Start playing a playlist **/player?play=true**
 The playlist must be defined before.
 * select a playlist be its unique ID **/player/select=\<uniqueID\>**